We test OnePlus 7 Pro's new camera update

 Best power banks and battery packs for Android devices: Looking for a pocket-size power bank for charging your Android smartphone on the go?
 Here are some top picks.

-Discuss: OnePlus 7 Pro camera update: We tested it and here's the before and after
+Discuss: OnePlus 7 Pro camera update: OxygenOS 9.5.7 improves color contrast and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.